superblk/terve/README.md

 Unified, minimal [terraform](https://www.terraform.io/downloads.html) and [terragrunt](https://github.com/gruntwork-io/terragrunt/releases) version manager.

-**WARNING**: this is a new project, and is very subject to change
+⚠️ this is a new project, and is very subject to change

 ## Supported platforms

-Pre-built binaries are provided for:
+Pre-built binaries are currently provided for:

-- Linux (amd64)
+- Linux (amd64, arm64)
-- MacOS (amd64)
+- MacOS (amd64, arm64)
 - Windows (amd64)

+⚠️ Automated tests are not run for arm64 builds (GitHub-hosted runners do not currently support arm64)

 ## Setup